LEAD POISONING OVERVIEW

 - Mother with history of lead exposure/lead poisoning

-- Recent immigration/foreign adoptee, or spends time outside of the U.S.
+- Recent immigration/foreign adoptee from region with high environmental lead levels, or spends time outside of the U.S.

-- Pica (ingestion of non-food items such as pottery, clay, dirt, plaster and paint chips)
+- Pica (ingestion of non-food items such as paint chips, dirt, plaster, clay, pottery)

 - Family member with hobby exposure (e.g., stained glass, ceramics, firearms, fishing)